akshay196/project_documentation/chapter_4/domain_and_namespaces.md

 ## Domain

 A domain is a collection of namespaces, classes, instances and methods.
-ManageIQ ship with single domain called ManageIQ.
-It is in locked state which means it is read-only.
+ManageIQ ship with single domain having name as *ManageIQ*.
+By default, it is in locked state which means it is read-only.
+ManageIQ allow users to override this by using custom domains with higher priority.

 To explore Datastores present in ManageIQ, navigate to **Automation &rarr; Automate &rarr; Explorer**.
 When on the page, click on Datastores